mrdja026/clone-gpt/docs/task3.md

 ## 📐 Decisions (Updated)

 - Proxy MCP under existing server in production for a single origin (easiest path).
 UI calls `/api/mcp/*` and server proxies to MCP HTTP or spawns STDIO in dev as fallback.
-- First auth mechanism: JWT via `MCP_JWT_SECRET`.
-When unset, auth is bypassed for local dev.
+- JWT is not used; MCP endpoints are open in dev.
 - Latency/SLO target: tool calls should complete in < 60 seconds.
 Requests exceeding 60s are flagged in logs for follow-up.

-## 🔐 JWT Usage
+## 🔐 Auth

-- Configure `MCP_JWT_SECRET` in the server environment to enforce Authorization: `Bearer <token>` on `/api/mcp/*` routes.
-- If not set, the middleware bypasses auth to keep local dev simple.
+No JWT layer is used for MCP in this app.

 ## 🔎 Observability & SLO